mloso/testTask/README.md

 ## About

 > A test task for vacancy.
+SQL queries located at `queires` folder.

 ## Getting Started